jeetsukumaran/DendroPy/doc/source/tutorial/treemanips.rst

 Rotating
 ========

 You can ladderize (sort the child nodes in order of the number of children the have) trees by calling the :meth:`~dendropy.dataobject.tree.Tree.ladderize()` method.
-This method takes one argument, ``right``: if :keyword:`False`, which is the default, then the nodes are sorted in ascending order (i.e., nodes with fewer children sort before nodes with more children); if :keyword:`True`, then the nodes are sorted in descending order (i.e., nodes with fewer children sorting before nodes with more children).
+This method takes one argument, ``ascending``.
+If ``ascending=True``, which is the default, then the nodes are sorted in ascending order (i.e., nodes with fewer children sort before nodes with more children).
+If ``ascending=False``, then the nodes are sorted in descending order (i.e., nodes with fewer children sorting before nodes with more children).
 For example:

 .. literalinclude:: /examples/ladderize.py